thetaofather/mobnet/README.md

 ## A1) Boss Deposit Rule (Sizing)

-Boss MOB-α deposit can be tied to notional hit size:
+Boss MOB-α deposit can be tied to the notional hit size:

 - `Q_T`: total target alpha sold in the hit
 - `P0`: pre-hit target alpha price (TAO per alpha)